mimicria/afl-utils/README.md

 Brandon Perry described a common fuzzing workflow in his [blog post](http://foxglovesecurity.com/2016/03/15/fuzzing-workflows-a-fuzz-job-from-start-to-finish/).
 It incorporates corpus pruning and reseeding `afl-fuzz` with optimized corpora.
-The collection and minimization steps taken in `afl-minimize` automate the pruning process of the presented workflow.
-To feed the minimized, pruned corpus back into the different instances of `afl-fuzz` you may use the `--reseed` option that comes with `afl-minimize`.
+The collection and minimization steps taken in `afl-collect` automate the pruning process of the presented workflow.
+To feed the minimized, pruned corpus back into the different instances of `afl-fuzz` you may use the `--reseed` option that comes with `afl-collect`.
 This effectively moves the original `queue` directories of all fuzzing instances out of the way (to `queue.YYYY-MM-DD-HH:MM:SS`).
 Next, the optimized corpus is copied into the `queue` dirs of your fuzzing instances.
 After reseeding, all fuzzing instances may be resumed on the same, optimized corpus.
-So with `afl-utils` the pruning/reseeding process is just a matter of `afl-multicore`ing, `afl-multikill`ing and `afl-minimize`ing.
+So with `afl-utils` the pruning/reseeding process is just a matter of `afl-multicore`ing, `afl-multikill`ing and `afl-collect`ing.

 Usage examples:

 Minimize the entire corpus of all fuzzers in `./afl_sync_dir` using `afl-cmin` and `afl-cmin` utilizing eight threads:

-    $ afl-minimize -c new_corpus --cmin --cmin-mem-limit=500 --tmin --tmin-mem-limit=500 \
+    $ afl-collect -c new_corpus --cmin --cmin-mem-limit=500 --tmin --tmin-mem-limit=500 \
                 -j 8 ./afl_sync_dir -- /path/to/target --target-opts

 Minimize the entire corpus using `afl-cmin` and reseed the fuzzers:

-    $ afl-minimize -c new_corpus --cmin --cmin-mem-limit=500 --reseed ./afl_sync_dir \
+    $ afl-collect -c new_corpus --cmin --cmin-mem-limit=500 --reseed ./afl_sync_dir \
                 -- /path/to/target --target-opts

+Note: Prior to version 1.35a `afl-collect` was called `afl-minimize`.
+It was later renamed to better fit the purpose of the tool.

 ## afl-multicore